LNB283/Repo1/SNS-Websites-Cybersecurity.md

 # Cybersecurity SNS resources
-A list of resources (SNS / Websites / Twitter accounts) to gather infromation related to Security
+A list of resources (SNS / Websites / Blogs / Twitter accounts) to gather infromation related to Security
 --------
 ##### Websites
 |||